henkjannl/DesigningHousingsInFreeCAD/README.md

   <img src="./09-hinge/sketch-hinge-right.png" alt="Sketch hinge right" width="527">
 </p>

+The 135° angle is chosen to ensure both housing shells are printable without support structures.

 The line going down is perpendicular to the bottom flat side of the housing.
-This line is a reference for the flat face mentioned above.
+This line is a reference for the flat face mentioned above, ensuring the hosuing can be opened fully flat without mechanical inteference.

-There is also geometry representing the round parts of the hinge.

-**sk hinge top** basically divides the length of the hinge in three parts:
+There is also geometry representing the round parts of the hinge, **sk hinge top** basically divides the length of the hinge in three types of sections:
 * elements that are connected to the bottom part of the housing
 * elements that are connected to the top part of the housing
 * space between the parts (S)

-The sketch contains only two dimensions: the total length of the hinge and the space between the parts.
+The sketch contains only two dimensions: the total length of the hinge and the space between the parts in axial direction.
 The radius of the cilinders is also modelled, but this has been derived from **sk hinge right**

 <p align="center">
   <img src="./09-hinge/sketch-hinge-top.png" alt="Sketch hinge top" width="605">